aPinix/rewind/README.md

 ## Features

 - **Time Travel**: Revisit and explore your past digital activities seamlessly across Windows, macOS, or Linux.
-- **Local-First AI**: OpenRecall harnesses the power of local AI processing to keep your data private and secure.
+- **Local-First AI**: OpenReLife harnesses the power of local AI processing to keep your data private and secure.
 - **Semantic Search**: Advanced local OCR interprets your history, providing robust semantic search capabilities.
 - **Full Control Over Storage**: Your data is stored locally, giving you complete control over its management and security.